fdazen/fda-documentation/financial_reports.md

 ---
 title: Financial Reports
 tags:
   - Reports
   - Financial
 keywords: reports
-last_updated: "December 29th, 2015"
-summary: A description of the financial reports in FDA.
+last_updated: 'July 24th, 2017'
+summary: >-
+  Financial reports are useful to your Accounting Department.
+Here you will find all information regarding what each report does and how to run it.
 published: true
 ---